rajatsha90271/InterviewBit-Problems-and-Solutions-in-Swift/Painter's Partition Problem.md

-Problem Statement:

-Given 2 integers A and B and an array of integars C of size N.

-Element C[i] represents length of ith board.

-You have to paint all N boards [C0, C1, C2, C3 … CN-1].
-There are A painters available and each of them takes B units of time to paint 1 unit of board.

-Calculate and return minimum time required to paint all boards under the constraints that any painter will only paint contiguous sections of board.

-Input Format:

-The first argument given is the integer A.
-The second argument given is the integer B.
-The third argument given is the integer array C.

-Output Format:
-Return minimum time required to paint all boards under the constraints that any painter will only paint contiguous sections of board % 10000003.

-Constraints:

-1 <=A <= 1000
-1 <= B <= 10^6
-1 <= C.size() <= 10^5
-1 <= C[i] <= 10^6

-Solution:
 #  Painter's Partition Problem!
 ### Problem Statement:
 Given 2 integers A and B and an array of integars C of size N.